textpattern/textpattern.github.io/brand/user-docs-guide.md

 {: .list--no-bullets}
 ```

-Giving:

-* list item 1
-* list item 2
-* etc
-{: .list--no-bullets}

-To use an ordered list decimal numbers

-Use:
+### Example blocks

+Example blocks are block level elements (mainly paragraphs or lists) of hypothetical text used as examples in documentation.
+The styling helps set these blocks from regular text so there's no confusion for the reader.
+Use these whenever the content is not appropriately code or a displayed quotation.

+All example blocks use the following Kramdown 'inline attributes list' for base styling (the inline `style` rules are needed until a custom selector is provided to simply the syntax):

 ```
-1. list item 1
-2. list item 2
-3. etc
-{: .list--numbered}
+{: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
 ```

-Giving:

-1. list item 1
-2. list item 2
-3. etc
-{: .list--numbered}

-##### Offset examples

-Offset examples are paragraphs of hypothetical text used as examples in documentation, for any reason other than an actual displayed quotation (in which case use a `blockquote`).
-Example  text needs offset from the main copy or will appear confusing.

-Offset examples might only be needed in the document you are reading (and they are used in several places on this page), but here is an example:
+The base rules work splendidly on a regular paragraph:

 ```
 A paragraph used to show a text example in user documentation.
 {: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}
 ```

-Since there is no custom selector available for this currently, inline styles are used to add a left margin and border, giving the examples obvious distinction, for example:
+Like so:

 A paragraph used to show a text example in user documentation.
 {: style="margin-left:3%; padding-left:.5em; border-left:2px dotted #e0e0e0;"}

-##### File tree structures
+#### File-tree examples

 Sometimes you may need to show a file tree, or the contents of a folder, or just a sample set of a directory's contents.
-It's appropriate to use an unordered list, not `code`, to distinguish these from regular text.
+This kind of content should not be marked up as a `code` block; rather, use an unordered list with the baseline example styling, but adjusted for list display.

-You may show the contents of a directory, or a sample of the files, using bullets (see actual use in [Presentation element names](#presentation-element-names) section):
+If you want to use the bullets, add a rule to position them inside the `ul` container (see actual use in the [Presentation element names](#presentation-element-names) section):

 ```
 * . . .